-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This notice describes how medical information about you may be used and disclosed as well as how you can get access to this information.
 Please review it carefully.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) impose numerous requirements on employer health plans concerning the use and disclosure of individual health information.
 This information, known as protected health information, includes virtually all individually identifiable health information held by the Leidos Health & Welfare Benefits Plan ("Plan") - whether received in writing, in an electronic medium, or as an oral communication.
-This notice describes the privacy practices of the following plans:
+This notice describes the privacy practices the Plan follows in offering the benefit programs and services listed below:

 - Healthy Focus Basic Plan

 - Healthy Focus Essential Plan

 - Healthy Focus Advantage Plan

 - Healthy Focus Premier Plan

+- Leidos Dental PPO Plans